-- 104. When the LSA submits the matter to the Secretariat with a view of obtaining a binding decision of the EDPB under Article 65(1)(a) GDPR, the Secretariat should assess which persons would possibly be adversely affected by the EDPB decision in the sense of Article 41 of the Charter.
-It should also assess whether each of those persons was offered the opportunity to exercise its right to be heard. - 105.
-It is not sufficient that the LSA has heard the persons who might be adversely affected in the course of the national procedure prior to the adoption of its draft decision within the meaning of Article 60(3) GDPR.
-Before the EDPB will be in a position to resolve the dispute, the right to be heard must also be afforded in relation to any objections raised in relation to the draft decision, in particular where the LSA chooses not to follow the objection (or considers it as not being relevant reasoned). - 106.
+- 104. It is not sufficient that the LSA has heard the persons who might be adversely affected in the course of the national procedure prior to the adoption of its draft decision within the meaning of Article 60(3) GDPR.
+Before the EDPB will be in a position to resolve the dispute, the right to be heard must also be afforded in relation to any objections raised in relation to the draft decision, in particular where the LSA chooses not to follow the objection (or considers it as not being relevant and/or reasoned). - 105.
 When submitting the matter to the Secretariat, the LSA is expected to demonstrate how the right to be heard has been afforded to persons benefitting from this right in the course of the national procedure leading to the draft decision.
-As regards the documents shared when submitting the matter to the Secretariat, the LSA should specifically mention whether or not these documents (or the relevant contents thereof) were subject to the right to be heard and with regard to which persons.
-Replies or summaries of the hearing(s) should be provided as well. - 107.
+As regards the documents shared when submitting the matter to the Secretariat, the LSA should specifically mention whether or not these documents (or the relevant contents thereof112) were subject to the right to be heard and with regard to which persons113.
+Replies or summaries of the hearing(s) should be provided as well. - 106.
 The accommodation of the right to be heard is an essential element of the procedure, in the absence of which the subject matter of the dispute cannot be settled by the EDPB.
 As a result, the gathering and verification of the relevant information is carried out in the context of the check on the completeness of the file, before the subject matter is referred to the EDPB.
-Only after all the relevant verifications have been made by the Secretariat, the Chair shall be in the position to declare the file complete. - 108.
+Only after all the relevant verifications have been made by the Secretariat, the Chair shall be in the position to declare the file complete114. - 107.
 If there are relevant documents or information that have not been subject to the right to be heard, the Chair may instruct the Secretariat to ask the supervisory authorities (LSA / CSA) to take the necessary actions to enable any party that could be affected to be heard.
 If necessary, the Chair may instruct the Secretariat to take measures to directly ensure the right to be heard at the EDPB level.
 In both instances, the persons who would be adversely affected shall be invited to exercise the right to be heard on the relevant documents or information within a specific timeframe, taking into account the complexity of the subject matter (as well as possible needs for translation).